grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi scanned back and forth across the horizon for 20 minutes or so, and then the _Prospect's_ sail caught his attention.
 It had stopped swaying, and was now holding itself bolt upright.
 Hemi focussed his binoculars on it, and a few minutes later it sank silently downwards and the viscous black surface closed over it with a sound that Hemi almost imagined he could hear.

-### The Gnat dives; assembling the devices
+### The Gnat dives; assembling the devices; the plan

 At this, Hemi signaled to Shakes and he climbed back down into the bowels of the _Gnat_.
 He returned to assembling the devices he had been working on.
 He made careful calculations with his slide ruler, and noted them on his clipboard before connecting an air hose to a valve of the _Gnat's_ compressed air system, and then blowing air into the old boat bumpers he had brought from the _Prospect_.
 After each bumper was filled, he put a gauge on it and checked the precise pressure inside the bumper.
 When he was satisfied with the level of inflation, he sealed the bumper shut with a screw-tightened clip, and then lashed it to one of his paired explosive cylinders.

-The resulting device was extremely crude looking, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the things he had made.
+The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the things he had made.

 Another hour had passed as he worked on them, and Hemi intuited that it might be time to check on the sub with the ram.
 He lifted the big crescent wrench and smacked it against the hull of the _Gnat_ with all his might.
 Shakes looked around at the clanging sound that managed to creep across just above the racket of the diesel engine, and he gave Hemi a thumbs up.
 Shakes throttled back, and the sound of the engine died down just enough to give Hemi a tremendous sense of relief.
 Shakes pointed to the engine kill button on the wall near Hemi and then reached up above his head to pull the hatch into place.
 At the same time Hemi thumbed the engine kill button and true silence --- silence like Hemi had never quite experienced before in all his years on submarines --- overtook the small boat.